Pitru paksha dates

 Let us embark on this journey, combining devotional intent with precise planning.

-1. Overview: Pitru Paksha Dates in 2025
+1. Overview: Pitru Paksha Dates in 2026

-In 2025, Pitru Paksha spans 15 days, beginning on Sunday, 7 September, and culminating on Sunday, 21 September.
+In 2026, Pitru Paksha spans 15 days, beginning on Saturday, 26 September, and culminating on Saturday, 10 October.
 This period commences with Purnima Shraddha and concludes with Sarva Pitru Amavasya — the universal ancestor worship day.

 Here’s the day-by-day breakdown: